Pareto and CMMS: Towards an evolution of maintenance analysis

 Definition and process

 Pareto’s law or principle (or 80-20 or 20-80 rule) is a theory which states that 20% of the causes are responsible for 80% of the effects.
-It can be applied to several fields and sectors and is considered one of the most famous maintenance method in the industry.
+It can be applied to several fields and sectors and is considered one of the most famous maintenance method in the industry that you can probably find in your CMMS Software.

 Whether you are studying maintenance in an engineering school or working in a maintenance methods service in a company, failure analysis is directly linked to Pareto diagrams, whose goal is to hierarchize the causes of a phenomenon.

-The main goal of the Pareto distribution is to classify maintenance interventions according to their frequency and then to rank them according to their priority.
+The main goal of this distribution is to classify maintenance interventions according to their frequency and then to rank them according to their priority.
 The steps required to create a Pareto diagram are:

 - gather interventions per type of failure